allaccountstaken/automating_pipeline/README.md

 ![](https://github.com/allaccountstaken/automating_pipeline/blob/main/imgs/7.5.2.png)

 ## Screen Recording
-*TODO -- link to a screen recording of the project in action.
-Remember that the screencast should demonstrate:*
+Link to a screen recording of the project in action: https://youtu.be/GScuQcDMfQo

 ## Improving the project
 It was very difficult to complete the project in the slow Lab environment, so I used my personal Azure account.
 Here are two noteworthy observations for future improvements: